-Screenshot 3: The automated workflows have been set up so that emails coded in blue for Internal are streamed into Collabspace and the 3 year retention workflow is applied.
+Screenshot 3: The automated workflows have been set up so that emails coded in blue for Internal are streamed into Collabspace and the 3-year retention workflow is applied.

-So in this process of tidying up, email recipients can group their email content via color coded categories from within their inbox.
+So in this process of tidying up, email recipients can group their email content via color coded categories from within their Outlook inboxes.
 Then, Collabspace will manage the rest of the lifecycle of these categorized emails automatically.
 All it took was color coding and the rest was cleaned, organized, and automatically retained for optimal organizational email management.

-Screenshot 4: Email recipients are left with a color coded inbox, and the knowledge that each of these emails has been securely backed up and auto-categorized into an appropriate workflow.
+Screenshot 4: Email recipients are left with a color-coded inbox, and the knowledge that each of these emails has been securely backed up and auto-categorized into an appropriate workflow.